 Large gaps in labour productivity between the traditional and modern parts of the economy are a fundamental reality of developing societies.
-In this chapter we have documented these gaps, and emphasized that labour flows from low-productivity activities to high-productivity activities are a key driver of development.
+In this chapter we have documented these gaps, and emphasized that labour flows from low-productivity activities are a key driver of development.